Ancient Indian epic to be retold on Twitter from villain's viewpoint

 Such is the appeal of the Mahabharata that when it was first adapted for television in the 1980s, city streets emptied out on Sunday mornings, with most Indians glued to their TV sets.

-Even today, politicians fighting election campaigns often identify themselves with one of the heroic Pandava siblings, while characterising opponents as Duryodhana or one of his 99 depraved Kaurava brothers.
+Even today, politicians fighting election campaigns often identify themselves with one of the heroic Pandava siblings, while characterizing opponents as Duryodhana or one of his 99 depraved Kaurava brothers.

 Sreedharan's narrative takes occasional liberties with the epic, annoying a few followers of the "Epic Retold" Twitter account with his portrayals of some Mahabharata characters.